 The ultimate aim of all these phases is to comprehend the company standards, business practices, client requirements, specific IT system environments, and the approach to be followed.
 The offshore team definitely experiences this comprehension as a learning curve.

-We have a thorough understanding of the challenges encountered during software development in various technologies and the established processes and practices required to attain success.
-We consider the following points to choose the optimum processes for any project: type, scope, complexity, technology, and timeline.
+Product Development Life Cycle Practices: We have a thorough understanding of the challenges encountered during software development in various technologies and the established processes and practices required to attain success.
+To choose the optimum process for projects, we consider points such as type, scope, complexity, technology, and timeline.
 During a typical software development life cycle, we adhere to the following practices:

 - Vision statement